ingridbjarman/CV/README.md

 _Au pair/Nanny_

 -   Au paired for one year, before moving on to full time nannying.
-My role was vital to solving the jigsaw that was day to day life for a family with two working parents.
+My role was vital to solving the jigsaw that is day to day life for a family with two working parents.
 Duties included light housekeeping, pick up from school and extracurricular activities, and dinner and evening routines.

 **Uppsala City Council**  (June 2015 - August 2015)